dsidavis/IntroBayesWorkshop/slides/intro_to_bayes.md

 inference based on Bayes' Theorem.

-Bayes' Theorem states that the probability of an estimate is a function of prior knowledge of that estimate and information provided by data.
+Bayes' Theorem states that the probability of an estimate is a function of:

+1. prior knowledge of that estimate

+2. information provided by data.

 ## Bayes Theorem